 EOS Rebel SL1 in action

 My only quibble is Auto White Balance (AWB) is biased too warm and picks 6734K much of the time indoors, outdoors, day, night or twilight.
-I only shoot raw so it's easy to dial WB back, but sheesh.
+I mainly shoot raw so it's easy to dial WB back, but sheesh.
 If you shoot JPEGs, you'll want to set WB manually.

 Flash was well-exposed in both fill-in and main light modes.
 Popup flash range is limited to GN9.4m but works fine for close snapshots or fill-in.
 The popup deploys at the touch of a button or, in Intelligent Auto Mode, auto erects.
 Wireless flash is only available via a master capable Speedlite (popup lacks master ability).
 I used a 90EX to trigger a 430EX II and it worked great for both bounce and direct flash.
 Although the SL1 lacks a flash exposure compensation button (FEC), that function may be assigned to the Set button for quick access.